harnessa/diffraq/README.md

 # diffraq
 ------------
 Diffraction with Areal Quadrature, or _diffraq_, is a fast nonuniform Fourier method to calculate Fresnel diffraction via areal quadrature.
-This is a translation of the code _fresnaq_ (https://github.com/ahbarnett/fresnaq) into Python.
-It shamelessly takes many algorithms from there.
+The core algorithms are a translation of the code _fresnaq_ (https://github.com/ahbarnett/fresnaq) into Python, and we shamelessly take many algorithms from there.
+In addition to the original _fresnaq_ algorithms, _diffraq_ adds various kinds of perturbations and vector diffraction effects.

 Getting started
 ---------------------